 As a first-time homebuyer, there are several exciting and helpful lending products and programs to help you land your first home.
 The terms of these first-time home buyer mortgage options typically mean a lower down payment, but there are many different facets to them.
+Our credit counseling advice is to learn about them.
 Here is a closer look at some different lending options to choose from if you are a first-time homebuyer.

 List of First-time Homebuyer Mortgage Options